 Your clinical responsibilities at St. Joseph’s Medical Center are organized into two well-defined teams that together cover the full spectrum of inpatient and outpatient neurology.
-This dual-team model ensures that no single physician is overburdened while also giving you flexibility to design a practice that aligns with your strengths, whether in stroke, general neurology, or subspecialty care.
+This dual-team model ensures that no single physician is overburdened while also giving you flexibility to design a practice that aligns with your strengths, whether outpatient general neurology, a hybrid to include inpatient, or adding subspecialty care.

-If your interests lie more in outpatient neurology, you’ll find a clinic model that balances continuity of care with periodic inpatient engagement.
-Outpatient neurologists typically work three clinic days per week (Tuesday–Thursday), seeing around 20 patients daily, though volumes are flexible depending on complexity and subspecialty mix.
+If your interests lie more in outpatient neurology, you’ll find a clinic model that balances continuity of care with a stable work/life balance.
+Outpatient neurologists typically work Monday – Friday, seeing around 20 patients daily, though volumes are flexible depending on complexity and subspecialty mix.

-Every 6–8 weeks, you will rotate into the hospital for a 7-day inpatient consult service (7:00 am–7:00 pm).
+For physicians looking for a hybrid model, combining outpatient clinic with inpatient duties, you will rotate into the hospital for a 7-day inpatient consult service (7:00 am–7:00 pm) every 6–8 weeks.
 During this week, your outpatient clinic pauses so you can focus fully on inpatient care.
 Mornings are dedicated to resident-led rounds, where you’ll guide learners through nuanced cases and reinforce clinical reasoning.
 Afternoons shift toward consults and emergent cases, often with a mix of general neurology presentations such as seizures, headaches, Parkinson’s disease, multiple sclerosis, and cognitive disorders.
 After your inpatient week, your outpatient schedule is lightened to 3–4 clinic days to ensure a manageable pace.

 You won’t need to choose between general practice and subspecialty focus.
 Physicians are encouraged to build subspecialty clinics — epilepsy, MS, headache, movement disorders, neuroimmunology, cognitive neurology, or neuro-oncology — while maintaining about 30% general neurology volume to support community need.
 Because referrals extend across Northern California and arrive daily in high numbers, most subspecialists can achieve a nearly full subspecialty schedule within their first year.